 Amsterdam is one of the greatest small cities in the world.
 From Amsterdam canals to world-famous Amsterdam museums and historical Amsterdam sights, it is one of the most romantic and beautiful cities in Europe.
 Canal cruises are a popular way to see the city from the perspective of its canals.

-Amsterdam tourist attractions:
+Amsterdam tourist attractions

 Museums are the main tourist attraction in Amsterdam.
 Everyone knows the Rijksmuseum, Van Gogh Museum and Stedelijk Museum, but there is much more.
-Amsterdam has over fifty museums which attract millions of visitors each year.
+Amsterdam has over seventy museums which attract millions of visitors each year.
 See our suggested itineraries to explore these attractions.

 Coffeeshops in Holland are allowed to sell small amounts of cannabis and are strictly regulated and taxed.
 Furthermore, coffeeshops must not sell to anyone under 18 and they must not sell more than 5g to any customer.
 Hard drugs are strictly prohibited.
 Pictures of coffee shops